Actionable Insights

 Sample IPS

-The template below provides a working starting point.
-Fields marked in italics require your organization's specific inputs.
-Asset allocation targets belong in Appendix A; ESG or mission-related criteria in Appendix B. Your legal counsel should review the final document before board adoption.
+The template below provides a starting point.
+Fields in italics require your organization’s specific inputs.
+Asset-allocation targets belong in Appendix A; ESG or mission-related criteria in Appendix B. Your legal counsel should review the final document before board adoption.

 Template · Investment Policy Statement[Requires legal review before adoption]